-(i) During the year one current member of the Board, held a tenancy with Bield.
-An additional one Board member was a Sharing Owner with Bield.
+(i) At the start of the year, two Board members had tenancies with Bield.
+One Board member was a sharing Owner with Bield before resignation in June 2022.
 All tenancies are Scottish secure tenancies and were granted under Bield's allocations policy, with rent under normal terms.
-All transactions with Sharing Owners are conducted in accordance with signed legal agreements and comply with the necessary rules and regulations governing the transactions.
-During the year £11,073 (2021: £10,800) of rent and service charge was receivable from these members.
-At the year end there was a £371 (2021: £290) outstanding balance due from these members.
+All transactions with sharing Owners are conducted in accordance with signed legal agreements and comply with the necessary rules and regulations governing the transactions.
+During the year £7,974 (2022: £11,073) of rent and service charge was receivable from these members.
+At the yearend there was a £597 (2022: £371) outstanding balance due from these members.
 No guarantees have been given or received.
-No expense has been recognised in the year (2021: £nil) in respect of bad debts from related parties.
+No expense has been recognised in the year (2022: £nil) in respect of bad debts from related parties.

-(ii) Bield holds £1,075,898 (2021: £1,141,699) in trust for developments relating to owner occupiers.
+(ii) Bield holds £1,077,758 (2022: £1,075,898) in trust for developments relating to owner occupiers.